Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Software-Architecture-Styles/Software-Architecture-in-Practice-Len-Bass-et-al.md

 - The achievement of a quality attribute can never be done in isolation.
 There will be always effects on the others attributes - sometimes positve and sometimes negative.
     - Ex: almost every quality attribute negatively affects performance.
 The authors comment about the attribute portability.
 To achieve portability system dependencies must be isolated.
 This introduces overhead into the system's execution, which then reduce performance.

+- "Quality attribute requirements are satisfied by the structures and behaviors of the architecture."
+(BASS, Len et al.)

 #### Three Problems in Discussions of System Quality Attributes
 1. The definitions provided for an attribute are not testable
     - A system must be modifiable